Debt Ratios for Residential Financing

 Guidelines Only

-Don't forget these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to go over pre-qualification to determine how much you can afford.

 Pacificwide Lending can answer questions about these ratios and many others.
 Call us at 9254610500.